 So, even though pure research in physics veered away from Newton's program, classical mechanics is still very much alive in applied research.
 Hence, in applied research practice, the perceived and actual utility of research works may outweigh the quest for objective understanding.
 The practical utility of knowledge is thus a major measure for the relevance of applied research.
 And, therefore by extension, it is an attribute of a good applied research question.

 Research does not exist in a vacuum.
 And, as great scientific minds like Thomas Kuhn, Karl Popper, and Imre Lakatos have noted in their careers, research is largely a communal activity with different traditions of going about it.
 So, for a researcher to come up with good research topics and questions, he or she must be attuned to the pulse of research communities and interested industries.
+Online collaboration is one way of doing this, which you can facilitate using a website.
+You can create one using a domain ideas generator.
 Moreover, the researcher must be good at finding the research gaps.
 Below, a few tips and examples on how to achieve these are listed.

 Tip # 1: Discuss with your supervisor, professors, and research colleagues for inspiring ideas to be turned into questions.

 The first thing you should try is to tap into your own community.
 You can discuss topics that interest you with your supervisor or professors.
 This way, they may be able to share their knowledge, research papers, books, and even research contacts.
 They may even offer you topics and help you come up with research questions.
 Tap into their experience and stored knowledge.

 Another thing you can do is to discuss research topics with your colleagues.
 They may have inspiring ideas or you can come up with great ideas together.
 In many research ventures, more heads can be better than one.